-Composition: Six Non-executive Directors (Seven as at 1 January 2020) and three Executive Directors.
+Composition: During 2021 the Board consisted of seven non-executive Directors (although this reduced to six during the period 27th April to 1st November) and three executive Directors.
 The Chief Risk Officer attends by invitation.
 Details of the Board composition are provided in the Directors' Profiles in the Annual Report and Accounts.